 The World Animal Health Information System (WAHIS) is the global reference platform for publication of official data on animal diseases of epidemiological significance in both domestic and wild species.
 Access for reporting purposes is restricted to authorised users, namely the official Delegates and Focal Points of WOAH Members, and the representatives of non-Members.
-Official data are published on the WAHIS public interface and made available to the public without authorisation for analysis, interpretation and risk-based decision-making.
+Official data are published on the WAHIS public interface and made available to the public without restriction for analysis, interpretation and risk-based decision-making.
 The information tracks the evolution of epidemiologically important diseases, assists in trade and policy decisions and informs research, ultimately helping to safeguard national, regional and global animal and public health.

 The system has two primary components: